 How to Spot the Most Common LinkedIn Scams

-Because LinkedIn has become one of the most popular professional online networks, it has become a victim of occasional online scams.
-Scammers send LinkedIn users emails that appear to be from LinkedIn but are not.
-The scammers either infect your computer with malicious software or steal your personal information.
+LinkedIn is one of the most popular professional online networks, and its users are sometimes targeted by online scammers.
+These scammers may send LinkedIn users emails that appear to be from LinkedIn but are not, either infecting your computer with malicious software or stealing your personal information.

 Common LinkedIn Scams and How to Avoid Them